 Do you get goosebumps when it’s your turn to present?
 A nifty leader needs to be awesome at giving a presentation.

-A speaker’s fifteen minute speech shouldn’t leave the audience asleep.
-It will be unlikely that you will be given another chance.
+A speaker’s fifteen-minute speech shouldn’t leave the audience asleep.
+It is unlikely that you will be given another chance.

 These five steps below will help you become an eloquent speaker:

 A month ago, one of my friends asked me to write a speech for him.
 I always go for an astute analysis when it comes to presenting something worthy.
 He dejected my questions about the whole scenario in which he had to let people know about his ideas.
 I wrote a fine speech without knowing to who these words were being delivered.

 And when my friend grabbed that paper, he simply said, “My audience isn’t a good fit for understanding this.”

 You must know your audience, whether it’s just a matter of minutes or an hour.
 Without taking them into account, you will end up wasting your time.

 “Good morning!
 My name is James Rode, and I am delivering a speech on ‘Practical Application of Statistics.’
 So, here is my first slide, which is…”